Stuycs-K/final-project-10-durana-sumairm/WORKLOG.md

 - modified ghost countdown so that ghosts dont start immediately to emulate real pacman
 - began working on a way to deal with overlapping ghosts

+### date: June 6, 2023
+- worked on overlapping of ghosts, but not entirely functional

 ## GROUP MEMBER 2: Arlette Duran